 Food Literacy Sandwich: Sunflower Seed Butter & Apple Sandwich

 Kids (and adults) will enjoy the sweet nutty flavor of sunflower seed butter combined with the sweet-tart crunch of the apple slices.
-This is a delicious, hearty sandwich that is packed full of protein, fiber and vitamins.
-Sunflower seed butter is a great alternative for peanut butter, serving as a replacement spread in recipes given to children with nut allergies.
+This is a delicious, hearty sandwich that is packed full of protein, fiber, and vitamins.
+Sunflower seed butter is a great alternative to peanut butter, serving as a replacement spread in recipes given to children with nut allergies.

 We made these sandwiches with 100 K-5th grade students at a local charter school.
 Read all about what the kids thought of the sandwich in our curriculum update.